 The beefy line amplifier and gain blocks are the very same designs as used in the original 9762 preamplifier.
 This module will deliver the full +27dBu output as the original 9762.
 The 9762A faithfully achieves the same performance and sound as the original 9762 Dual Combo rack unit.

 Since the entire preamp is fully transformer isolated from input to output, the virtual ground technique doesn’t require the use of expensive switcher modules and the reliability/noise concerns these bring.
-The 9762A uses the same style transformers and the same gain block and line driver circuitry as the original rack mount unit.
+The 9762A uses the same transformers, gain block design and line driver circuitry as the original rack mount unit.

 - Dual gain block Neve style structure with up to 75db overall gain.